krusek/quantum/README.md

 You can also perform some simple measurements.
 I plan on adding more in the future.

-The main reason I wrote this code was to better understand how quantum computing works.
+The main reason I wrote this code was to better understand how quantum computing works and so I could more easily see what happens when different gates are applied to arrays of qubits.
 It is not necessarily expected to be a particularly fast implementation.

 # tex